Wilmington Capital Management (TSE:WCM.A) Shares Gap Up to $3.50

-Shares of Wilmington Capital Management Inc (TSE:WCM.A) gapped up before the market opened on Tuesday .
+Wilmington Capital Management Inc (TSE:WCM.A) gapped up before the market opened on Tuesday .
 The stock had previously closed at $3.50, but opened at $3.98.
-Wilmington Capital Management shares last traded at $4.00, with a volume of 1,253 shares.
+Wilmington Capital Management shares last traded at $4.00, with a volume of 1,253 shares traded.

 Wilmington Capital Management Company Profile (TSE:WCM.A)